-We are encouraged by the results and remain humbled by the amount of work yet to be done.
+As encouraging as these scores are, we remain humbled by the amount of work yet to be done.
 Our children must have strong basic skills to be successful and they must be able to demonstrate them fluently on standardized assessments.
 Simultaneously, we must continue to advocate for better definitions of success, more meaningful measures of academic proficiency and, most importantly, valid measures of the profound and holistic social and emotional growth happening for children who attend Cornerstone.